-The K-Frame Video Processor has digital referencing that can lock to any digital input video signal or one analog looping reference input.
+The K-Frame Video Processor has referencing that can lock to any digital input video signal or one analog looping reference input.
 Each can be used with any SD/HD/3G/4K standard.

-Note: The Frame Operating Mode is independent of the reference input and does not follow the input sync rate.
+Note: The Frame Operating Mode does not automatically set to the reference input and does not follow the input sync rate.
+The Frame Operating Mode is set in the Eng Setup, Video Settings menu.